SaraSchaal/CoreSim_QTL/notebook/20210202_KEL_notesforBen.md

   - I don't think it's serious, but we haven't evaluated how often this occurs
   - There's also the potential for "inversion within an inversion", which is troublesome because it should have recombination.
 Again, don't know how often, but looked like it was happening in one video.

+  ## Ask Ben about evolving seas RCN SLiM Workshop in exchange for stipend

   # TO DO